Dig-Doug/rules_typescript_proto/README.md

 }
 ```

-> NOTE: This has only been tested in IntelliJ with the bazel plugin
+> NOTE: This has only been tested in IntelliJ and VSCode with the bazel plugin
+> NOTE: This assumes a default `--symlink_prefix` value.

 ## Contributing